dotnet/diagnostics/documentation/dotnet-monitor.md

 The setup instructions for `dotnet-monitor` vary based on the target environment.
 The following section covers some common environments.

 In the default configuration `dotnet-monitor` binds to two different  groups of URLs.
 The URLs controlled via the `--urls` parameter (defaults to http://localhost:52323) expose all the collection endpoints.
-The URLs controlled via the `--metricUrls` parameter (defaults to http://localhost:52325) only exposes the `/metrics` endpoint.
+The URLs controlled via the `--metricUrls` parameter (defaults to http://localhost:52325) only expose the `/metrics` endpoint.
 Since diagnostics artifacts such as logs, dumps, and traces can leak sensitive information about the application, it is **strongly recommended** that you do not publicly expose these endpoints.

 #### Local Machine

-To get started with `dotnet-monitor` locally, you will need to have [.NET Core](https://dotnet.microsoft.com/download) installed on your machine. `dotnet-monitor` can then be installed as a global tool using the following command:
+To get started with `dotnet-monitor` locally, you will need to have [.NET Core](https://dotnet.microsoft.com/download) installed on your machine.
+You can then install`dotnet-monitor` as a global tool using the following command:

 ```bash
 dotnet tool install -g dotnet-monitor --add-source https://dnceng.pkgs.visualstudio.com/public/_packaging/dotnet5-transport/nuget/v3/index.json --version 5.0.0-preview*